FriendsOfMDT/PSD/Documentation/PowerShell Deployment - FAQ.md

 - winpe-storagewmi
 - winpe-wmi

-Q: What files and or components are copied or injected into the PSD-enabled Boot Media?
+Q: What files and/or components are copied or injected into the PSD-enabled Boot Media?
 >A: As defined by **LiteTouchPE.XML**, the following files are injected into MDT and PSD boot media by default:

 <table>